databoy/Swift-Radio-Pro/README.md

 A: LastFM will sometimes put API signups on hold.
 You can check back later or try a different API.

 Q: It looks like your LastFM api key and secret might have been left in the code?
 A: Yes, people may use it for small amounts of testing.
-However, I ask that you change it before submitting to the app store.
+However, [Matthew Fecher (swiftcodex) asks] that you change it before submitting to the app store.
 (Plus, it would be self-defeating for someone to submit it to the app store with the testing keys, as it would quickly throttle out and their album art downloads would stop working!)

 Q: Is there another API to get album/track information besides LastFM and iTunes?
 A: Rovi has a pretty sweet [music API](http://prod-doc.rovicorp.com/mashery/index.php/Data/APIs/Rovi-Music).
 The [Echo Nest](http://developer.echonest.com/) has all kinds of APIs that are fun to play with.